Schomberg Scott

 Walter Schomberg Hepburn Scott (1910–1998) was a Scottish architect specialising in building restoration.
-From 1950 until 1975, he did multiple projects for the National Trust of Scotland.
+From 1950 to 1975, he did multiple projects for the National Trust of Scotland.

 Life

 He was born on 14 September 1910 at Monteviot House in the Scottish Borders near the estate of Floors Castle, where his father, James Corpatrick Hepburn Scott, was Chamberlain to the 8th and 9th Duke of Roxburghe.
 His father was second son of Lord Polwarth and his mother Isobel Alice Adelaide Kerr was the daughter of the 7th Marquess of Lothian.
-Whilst not titled in his own right Schomberg Scott was steeped both in aristocratic life and the country houses of Scotland from birth.
+Whilst not titled in his own right, Schomberg Scott was steeped both in aristocratic life and the country houses of Scotland from birth.

 He was privately educated at Radley College then returned to Scotland to study architecture at Edinburgh College of Art.
 In 1934/5, he then went to work under Edinburgh architect Reginald Fairlie at 7 Ainslie Place.
 In 1935/6, he did an extensive tour of Europe to study architecture.
 On return he obtained a position in London working for the architect Darcy Braddell.

 In 1937, he returned to Edinburgh to work for Orphoot, Whiting and Lindsay, but living some distance away at Broomlands House in Kelso.
 After a short period back in London working with Edward Maufe.

 During the Second World War he served as a Captain in the Royal Engineers in India, there designing a chapel in Simla.
 After the war he became associated with the National Trust for Scotland, his first major project being at Culzean Castle.
 The Trust had been formed in 1931 but had been relatively stagnant during the Second World War due to lack of finance.

 Around 1950, he set up his own office in Edinburgh's West End and in 1952 became a partner in the firm of Ian Lindsay & Partners.
 However his interests in the National Trust were too dominant and he left around 1954.
-In the same year he purchased Northfield House, East Lothian (near Prestonpans) through contacts at the National Trust and restored it as is own home.
+In the same year, he purchased Northfield House, East Lothian (near Prestonpans) through contacts at the National Trust and restored it as is own home.

-He retired in 1975 after his restoration of Robert Adam's Georgian House for the National Trust on Charlotte Square in Edinburgh.
+He retired in 1975, after his restoration of Robert Adam's Georgian House for the National Trust on Charlotte Square in Edinburgh.

 Scott died in the Victoria Manor Nursing Home in Edinburgh on 11 February 1998.